 Hoffman has moonlighted as a paradoxologist.
 Under the nom de plume Dr. Crypton, he created brain teasers, buried treasure hunts, and elaborate puzzle contests for clients such as Sharp and the Museum of Science and Industry in Chicago.
 Dr. Crypton received a screen credit for his work on the movie Romancing the Stone.
 Chicago magazine called Dr. Crypton “the smartest man in the world,” but Hoffman says they must have caught him on a particularly good day.

 As a child, Hoffman split his time between Manhattan’s West Village and Westport, CT.
-These days he lives in Williamsburg, Brooklyn, and a 300-year-old converted barn in the Catskills, sometimes with his teenage son.
-A food entrepreneur, he is co-owner of two Brooklyn restaurants, Rucola and BrisketTown, and is an investor in Kitchensurfing.
+These days he lives in Red Hook, Brooklyn, and a 300-year-old converted barn in the Catskills, sometimes with his college-age son.
+A food entrepreneur, he is co-owner of two restaurants in Brooklyn.
 Hoffman is known for his long, exploratory walks around New York City.
 The New York Times called him “Mayor of Strange Places."Our Board of Trustees

 President and CEO